Luas: Free travel

-Visitors from non-European countries to Ireland must pay full adult fare on buses, trams and trains regardless of their age or disability, and would thus be better off financially with a Leap Visitor Card set with the appropriate period pre-loaded (24 hours, 3 days, 7 days).
+Certain claimants may also receive free travel for a spouse or for any adult companion.

+Visitors to Ireland are not in-scope of the free travel scheme.

 The free travel system was created by Ministerial Order (not an Act of the Oireachtas as with many such schemes) by then Minister for Health, Charles J Haughey in the late 1960s and is considered a 'third rail' politically.

 Hours of operation and frequency

 Trams operate from 05:30 to 00:30 Monday to Friday.
 On Saturday services run from 06:30 to 00:30, while on Sundays it is only from 07:00 to 23:30.
 Public holidays are the same as Sundays, except trams run until 00:30.
 Services run at regular intervals, from every 4–5 minutes during peak times to every 15 minutes late at night.

 During the Christmas season (from early December to the last weekend before Christmas), a night service runs on Luas during Friday and Saturday nights (as well as on New Year's Eve), with the last trams departing the city centre at 03:30.
 However, fares are priced at a premium of €5 single (€4 on Leap Cards).